-Reflexer is a platform where anyone can use their crypto collateral to issue reflex indexes.
-Reflex indexes are stable assets that are not pegged to anything, very similar to how the US Dollar is not pegged and it is still considered stable.
+Reflexer is a platform where anyone can use their crypto collateral to mint stablecoins.
+Stablecoins, as opposed to fiat coins, are not pegged to anything, very similar to how the US Dollar is not pegged and it is still considered stable.

-RAI is an ETH backed reflex index with a managed float regime.
+RAI is an ETH backed stablecoin with a managed float regime.
 The RAIUSD exchange rate is determined by supply and demand while the protocol that issues RAI tries to stabilize its price by constantly de or revaluing it.

 The supply and demand mechanic plays out between two parties: SAFE users (those who generate RAI with their ETH) and RAI holders (those who hold, speculate on or use RAI in other protocols and apps).